 One of the more traditional holiday experiences in Boston which is not to be missed is the “Blink” holiday light experience at Faneuil Hall Marketplace.
 Think of it like the Rockefeller Tree mixed with a Trans Siberian Orchestra performance.
 The seven-minute performance begins its daily looping at 4:30pm and runs through January 1st.

 As 2018 winds down, what changes have you seen around Boston in regards to real estate?

 2018 was another busy year in Boston real estate.
 Most properties sold quick and prices continued to rise throughout the first half of the year.
 However, this is the first time in many years that we’ve felt a change start to happen as we headed towards the end of the year.
 There were less and less multiple offer scenarios and properties have begun to sit on the market a bit longer.
 While the average month’s supply still puts us in a seller's market (less than 3 months supply) those numbers have been ticking up and I expect we will enter a neutral market (3-6 months supply) in 2019.
 This is healthy and normal so I think it is a good thing for real estate and will relieve buyer frustration and lead to even more transactions happening in 2019 vs. 2018.
-You can see this in the data we provided in our Q3 report.

 Looking at 2019, what expectations do you have for the Boston real estate market?